6 Simple Ways One Mom is Boosting Her Child's Confidence - Baby Chick

 Whether you’re simply baking or cooking at home, get them involved!
 This could mean letting your child collect all the ingredients or just letting your little one stay beside you and watch.
 For baking, you could help them get on a learning tower and get their hands involved in what you’re doing (provided it is safe to do so).
 As they get involved, they will feel more confident in their abilities and new skills.

 The first time they help, you may find it frustrating.
 It usually takes three times as long and is a lot messier.
 However, the next time they help, they may grab the spoon for you or know what you mean when you ask, “Where’s the sugar?”
 You may be surprised by how much they previously learned!
-These activities together become win-win situations because it helps them learn new skills and build their confidence, and it becomes a bonding time for you and your little one.
+These activities together become win-win situations because they help them learn new skills and build their confidence, and it becomes a bonding time for you and your little one.

 I must admit that in the beginning, I was reluctant to have my toddler get involved with these activities as it often meant more time and clean-up for me afterward.
 However, when I noticed the positive impact on my child, I saw the need to do this more often.